 You find many renderings of John Martin‘s The Bard in the Internet.
 I think that in this comparison the left one is the right one and that the right one is not John Martin’s.

-In Henry Holiday’s illustrations to Lewis Carroll’s The Hunting of the Snark there are several references to John Martin’s painting.
+In Henry Holiday’s illustrations to Lewis Carroll’s The Hunting of the Snark there are several references to John Martin’s original painting.
+Some are funny, some are spooky.

 2017-09-13, update: 2018-10-11